Mutalenic/blog_app/README.md

 ## Blog App - Processing Data in Models

-In this project, I have set up our models for the following tables: Users, Posts, Comments, and Likes and have setup the foreign key in the table schema.
+In this project, I have set up models for the following tables: Users, Posts, Comments, and Likes and have setup the foreign key in the table schema.

 I